swyxio/ai-notes/Resources/Notion AI Prompts.md

-A full list of Notion AI's prompt source (our best guess) as of Dec 28 2022
+A full list of Notion AI's prompt source (our best guess) as of Dec 28 2022.

+Explanation and techniques used described on the blog: https://lspace.swyx.io/p/reverse-prompt-eng

 - Help Me Write
 	- ```